 Having a lighter period than the usual may not necessarily cause for an alarm but don’t ignore the change.
 Keep track of your menstrual cycle for a couple of months.
 If it doesn’t go back to your normal, make an appointment with your gynecologist immediately.
 You can also talk with an OBGYN free online.
 Our experts are standing by to assist and answer all your questions.

-Richard A. Honaker, M.D. — Chief Medical Advisor at YourDoctors.Online
+Reviewed by Richard A. Honaker, M.D. — Chief Medical Advisor at YourDoctors.Online

 Disclaimer: This article provides general information and is not intended to diagnose, treat or cure any disease or medical condition.
 If you require specific advice, please consult one of our medical professionals through the app.
 However, in case of an emergency, please call 911.